chipguyhere/PulseCapture/README.md

 projects that include other code with high interrupt latency (such as WS28xxx LED strips)

 ## Basic usage:
+### General flow

+* Create an instance of the class.
+* Call ```begin()```
+* No further action is needed for the class to receive incoming event messages.
+* Poll for incoming events using ```read()```.  ```read()``` always returns immediately, with a return value and bit count of 0 if there is nothing to return.

+* An event is the arrival of a complete message (such as a complete IR command, or a complete RFID card swipe, or a complete PWM timing measurement).
+You can also detect a received event without removing it from the buffer, by checking ```capturedBitCount``` for a non-zero value.
+* Each instance will only buffer one complete "message" event.
+If a second event arrives before the first event is read, the first event is overwritten and discarded.
+This design is intentional.

 ### Infrared receiver:

 Declare an instance of PulseCapture, providing the desired pin number, and 'I' for infrared.